 - Frequent communication

 Ongoing communication with the insurance policy adjuster is important to address expected timelines for all parties and cover extra expenses.
 You’ll need to communicate how potential extra expenses may be handled by the insurance provider.

 Insured parties often need help by forensic accounting experts to document their loss of business income for insurance coverage.
 Tax returns, financial statements, sales forecasts, invoices, receipts, contracts and exports/reports from accounting systems are a good start for independent third parties to document or verify the loss of business income.

 What Documentation Do I Need to Submit My Claim?

 Each business insurance claim is unique.
 However, key documents include:

 - Financial statements

 Download our list of documentation needed for your business interruption insurance claim.

 Why You Need to Consider Business Interruption Insurance

-Business interruption insurance claims can be confusing, especially at times like these.
+Business interruption insurance claims can be confusing.